mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

+# Unit 3 / Activities

-# Activity 1 // Omeka installation
+## Activity 1: Omeka installation
 For Prof. Youngman and Lenny's talk, you will need to have an instance of Omeka installed on your domain.
 This is a digital exhibit application with plugins for specific functions.
 We will be using a plugin called Neatline, which adds spatial and timeline functionality to Omeka.
 1. Log into your domain's CPanel. ```http://www.yourdomain.com/cpanel```
 2. Navigate to Applications > All Applications.